-Year Term Scheme ofwork • Historical enquiry Historical understanding Chronological understanding • Vocabulary 3 Adv Prehistoric Britain Changes in Britain from the Stone Age to the Iron Age.
+Year Term Scheme ofwork • Historical enquiry • Historical understanding Chronological understanding • Vocabulary 3 Ad∨ Prehistoric Britain Changes in Britain from the Stone Age to the Iron Age.
 I can explain how archaeologists use artefacts to learn about the past.
 I can explain some of the methods archaeologists use to find out about the past.
 I can explain why Star Carr is an important archaeological site I can use a variety of sources to answer questions about the past.
 I know what the term 'prehistory' means.
 I know that the Stone Age can be split into three different time periods.
 I can describe the main features and developments of each of the eras of prehistory I can place the Stone Age, Bronze Age and Iron Age on a timeline.
-I know that prehistory spans millions of years PrehistoryArchaeologistArchaeologyPalaeolithicMesolithicNeolithic 3 Lent Ancient Egypt The achievements of the earliest civilisations.
-I can make suggestions about what unfamiliar artefacts I can describe the features of daily life in ancient Egypt.
+I know that prehistory spans millions of years Prehistory Archaeologist Archaeology Paleolithic Mesolithic Neolithic 3 Lent Ancient Egypt The achievements of the earliest civilizations.
+I can explore artefacts found in Tutankhamen's tomb to infer understanding about ancient Egypt.
+I can make suggestions about what unfamiliar artefacts might have been used for.
+I can explain the significance of the discovery of the Rosetta stone.
+I can generate questions I want to find the answers to about life in ancient Egypt.
+I can choose an area I wish to research and use a variety of sources to carry out my research.
+I can describe the features of daily life in ancient Egypt.
 I can explain the events surrounding the discovery of Tutankhamen's tomb.
 I can describe ancient Egyptian beliefs in the afterlife.
 I explain the process of mummification.
 I can describe the difference between ancient and modern periods.
-I know when the ancient Egyptian civilisation was.
+I know when the ancient Egyptian civilization was.
 I can sort pictures into those that depict scenes from ancient Egypt and those that depict scenes from other eras.
-Civilisation Ancient Modern Ancient Egypt Before Common Era Common Era
+Civilization Ancient Modern Ancient Egypt Before Common Era Common Era